mikejshubrook/work-counting-with-process-tensors/README.md

 ## List of Parameters

-This project utilizes two primary categories of parameters: **physical parameters** and **numerical parameters**.
+This project requires two categories of parameters: **physical parameters** and **numerical parameters**.

 * **Physical parameters** describe the system you are simulating, such as energy scales and time.
-* **Numerical parameters** control how the simulation is performed, including the time step and SVD threshold.
+* **Numerical parameters** control how the simulation is performed, including the time step, SVD threshold, and order of finite difference approximations.

 The goal is to achieve **convergence** of the results with respect to the numerical parameters for a given set of physical parameters.
-When convergence is achieved, it indicates that the results are robust and not artifacts of the simulation method.
+When convergence is achieved, it indicates that the results are robust and not artifacts of the simulation method, but rather of the physical system being simulated.

 Below is a breakdown of the physical and numerical parameters used in the bash scripts.
 Descriptions of other parameters used elsewhere in the project can be found in their respective files.